Luke James (singer): Early life and career beginnings

 Born in New Orleans, Louisiana, and raised by a single mother, James was influenced by an eclectic array of genres, particularly jazz and R&B. James said his love for music started when he watched a contestant perform a cover version of Donny Hathaway's version of "A Song for You" on Showtime at the Apollo.
-He said "I got chills.
-And I get that feeling all over again whenever I think about that performance.
-At the time, I'd never said I wanted to be a singer; I just knew I wanted to entertain.
-And I'd never heard of Donny.
-But when my mother found her copy of one of his records, I knew then that I wanted to reach people that way."

 As a child, James was inspired by several recording artists and musicians such as Marvin Gaye, Willie Nelson, Harold Melvin and the Blue Notes, Alabama, among others.
 He credits his mother for introducing him to all kinds of music.
-James attended St. Augustine with schoolmate, (and future OFWGKTA member) singer-songwriter Frank Ocean.
-While in St. Augustine, he joined a musical trio named Upskale with Quinten Spears (known as Q) and Tah for a brief period, which introduced him to his longtime manager, director, and choreographer Frank Gatson.
+James attended St. Augustine High School in New Orleans with schoolmate, (and future OFWGKTA member) singer-songwriter Frank Ocean.
+While at St. Augustine, he joined a musical trio named Upskale with Quinten Spears (known as Q) and Tah for a brief period, which introduced him to his longtime manager, director, and choreographer Frank Gatson.
 After graduating St. Augustine, the trio split and James relocated to Los Angeles.
 Q and James later formed a duo called Luke & Q, where James performed under the name Luke The Singer.
-Shortly after forming the group, the duo was able to be the opening act for R&B singer Tyrese Gibson during one of his concerts.
-However, after the failure to garner both James and Q much recognition, they decided to both part ways.